dotnet/designs/accepted/single-file/staging.md

 * Unsuitable for environments that have native dependencies that must be bundled and cannot be extracted.

-## 4. Run from Bundle: .Net Core libraries
+## 4. Run from Bundle: .Net libraries

 ### 4.1 Description

 In this stage

-* .Net Core native libraries are statically linked to the single-file host executable.
+* .NET native libraries are statically linked to the single-file host executable.
 * Handling of custom native libraries is the same as the previous stage.
 * A large portion of the work involved in this stage is to make debuggers and tools compatible with the statically linked runtime.